Fractured Magic: Egil Interlude V

 “It doesn’t matter.
 Trust me.”

 The alfar stared at Egil a long moment, his ice-blue eyes weighing Egil.
-Egil was struck by those eyes, but before he could say anything, the young man nodded and thrust the reins into Egil’s hands and turned to a large dun horse.
+Egil felt unbalanced by those eyes, but before he could say anything, the young man nodded, thrust the reins into Egil’s hands, and turned to a large dun horse.
 Egil watched him coo soft consolations to it while he rummaged through its saddlebags, finally retrieving a matchbox and returning to Egil.
-Egil used it to set the fern frond ablaze.

 Across the clearing, the saelcla stood on its hind legs, towering over the humans at nearly twice their height.
-It swiped at one with a clawed, eerily human hand and sent him flying into a nearby tree trunk.
+It swiped at one with a clawed, eerily human hand and sent him flying into a tree trunk.
 Before it could strike again, Egil stepped up to it, waving the flaming frond between them.
 It reeled back, dropping back onto four legs.

 “Shoo!”
 Egil urged, waving the branch again.
 It wasn’t the ideal torch; it burned fast, heat stinging his hand as the flame devoured the leaves.
 Fortunately, the saelcla retreated before it could burn all the way down, turning and lumbering back into the brush.